paperjuice/cs_coding_challenge/README.md

 localhost:9963
 ```
 __Generate task list__ -> Generate a random list but most of the time will include circular dependencies so you will have to press the button a bunch of times until you get a valid list

 __Process__ -> process the json in the textarea above.

 __Response__ -> Get back a json response containing ordered tasks based on their "requires"

 __Bash Script__ -> The __Response__'s commands represented as a bash script

 ## Tests
-Test can be ran with
+Tests can be ran with
 ```
 mix test
 ```